-You may have heard the term "press kit" being used in advertising and PR agencies, and may have even received a press kit for something.
+You may have heard the term press kit and may have even received a press kit for something.
 Although the form and function of a press kit can vary greatly by industry, the accepted definition of one is:

 "A package of promotional material provided to members of the press to brief them, especially about a product, service, or candidate."

-So, let's look a little deeper into the actual components that can make up a press kit, and how to assemble one that gives your product or service the best chance of free publicity, also known as earned media.
-If you do your press kit correctly, you will see a return many times greater than your initial investment, especially if the kit gets your product or service airtime on news stations, or great write-ups online and in magazines.
+Because there's so much variety, let's look at the actual components that can make up a press kit, and how to assemble one that gives your product or service the best chance of free publicity, also known as earned media.
+If you do your press kit correctly, you will see a return many times greater than your initial investment, especially if the kit gets your product or service airtime on news stations, or write-ups online and in print media outlets.

 Creating Your Press Kit